sachinsu/sachinsu.github.io/work_journal/software.md

         - Errors

 - [Every database technology has its Kryptonite][Databases]
     - MySQL: the query cache, replication, the buffer pool.MySQL lacks transactional schema changes and has brittle replication.
     - PostgreSQL: VACUUM, connection overhead, shared buffers.
 PostgreSQL is susceptible to vacuum and bloat problems during long-running transactions.
     - MongoDB: missing indexes, lock contention
+    - index merge (Query using multiple individual indexes to arrive at result) will be ~10x slower than the composite index.

 - Citus for PostgreSQL